lukaszgemziak/Portfolio/README.md

 # PORTFOLIO
 ## ABOUT ME
 My name is Łukasz Gemziak.
 I have a master's degree in Russian studies.
-I graduated from Nicolaus Copernicus University in Toruń.
-I speak Polish (a native speaker), English (C1, CAE certificate), Russian (C2) and Czech (B2).
+I graduated from the Nicolaus Copernicus University in Toruń.
+I speak Polish (native speaker), English (C1, CAE certificate), Russian (C2) and Czech (B2).
 My professional experience includes working at a university, in a language school and in customer service.
 I have a keen interest in software testing.
 Recently, I have  completed a training course to become a professional software tester.
 My goal is to develop testing knowledge and technical skills.
 ## TOOLS
 * Jira
 * TestLink